Accounts Receivable Aging

 Accounts receivable aging schedule is a table which groups the accounts receivable of a company by their age in certain ranges / time periods of days, weeks, months etc. In other words, an aging schedule of receivables classifies the accounts receivable into groups by the date they became due and sometimes, by the date they were created.

 The aging schedule usually shows the totals for these groups, and such a table is generated automatically by common accounting softwares.
 Details of accounts receivable under each time group may also be accessed if needed.

 Typically receivables are categorized into periods which are multiples of payment terms.
-For example if company sells at payment terms of n/20, the typical classification in aging schedule will be 0 to 20 days, 20 to 40 days, 40 to 60 days and so on.
+For example, if a company sells at payment terms of n/20, the typical classification in aging schedule will be 0 to 20 days, 20 to 40 days, 40 to 60 days and so on.

-The next step is to calculate the probability of noncollection for each of the above category which is then multiplied with the sum of accounts receivable from each category.
-This returns the amount of accounts receivable which are expected to become bad in each category.
-The sum of estimated noncollected accounts receivable from each category is fixed as the ending balance of allowance for bad debts account.
+The next step is to calculate the probability of default for each of the above category, which is then multiplied by the sum of the accounts receivable from each category.
+This returns the amount of accounts receivable which are expected to become irrecoverable in each category.
+The sum of the estimated bad debts from each category is fixed as the ending balance of allowance for bad debts account.
 Bad debts expense is calculated as provided in percentage of receivables method of bad debts estimation.

 by Irfanullah Jan, ACCA and last modified on